 - Ride in the Birdmobile to Pipeline Road, then search for wild cats like Jaguarundi, and great birds

 - Take night drives in search of Common Opossum, Peccary, sloths, and birds like Spectacled Owl

 - See San Lorenzo National Park and the San Lorenzo fortress, a World Heritage Site

 - Explore by boat on Gatun Lake, looking for Lesser Capybara, West Indian Manatee, and more

 - Spend an afternoon at the Canal, learning about its history and watching the cargo ships go through the locks

 - Enjoy two nights at the Canopy Lodge, with cool mountain temperatures and fabulous birds on feeders and trails

-Photo credits: Banner: Black Howler Monkey by Peg Abbott; Capped Heron by Peg Abbott; Geoffroy's Tamarin by Howard Topoff; Barred Antshrike, Naturalist Journeys Stock; Orange-collared Manakin by Bud Ferguson; Three-toes Sloth by Peg Abbott; Coati, Naturalist Journeys Stock; Boat-billed Herons by Tom Dove; Golden-hooded Tanager by Peg Abbott.
+Photo credits: Banners: Black Howler Monkey by Peg Abbott; Yellow-throated Toucan by Greg Smith; Ocelot by Xavier Muñoz; Birding at Canopy Tower by Pat Lueders; Juvenile Harpy Eagle by Pat Lueders; Capped Heron by Peg Abbott; Geoffroy's Tamarin by Howard Topoff; Barred Antshrike, Naturalist Journeys Stock; Orange-collared Manakin by Bud Ferguson; Three-toes Sloth by Peg Abbott; Coati, Naturalist Journeys Stock; Boat-billed Herons by Tom Dove; Golden-hooded Tanager by Peg Abbott.